KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-1.md

 Each of the above transactions relies on an operation code, also called "opcode", to execute.

-For example, the P2PKH transaction relies on the OP_CHECKSIG opcode, `172`, to execute.
+For example, the P2PKH transaction relies on the OP_CHECKSIG opcode `172` to execute.
 The opcode is included as a part of the transaction data, typically as a header and in hex format.

 When the daemon detects the opcode in the raw data, the daemon understands what is being asked by the developer and performs the appropriate action.